OMEAkin/Healthcare_DataAnalysis/README.md

 # Hypothesis Testing in Healthcare: Drug Safety
-Investigating the drug safety from a hypothetical pharmaceutical company GlobalXYZ which has just completed a randomized controlled drug trial.
+An investigation into the safety outcomes of a drug developed by the hypothetical pharmaceutical company GlobalXYZ, following the completion of a randomized controlled trial.

 Dataset Information:
 - the dataset `drug_safety.csv` was obtained from [Hbiostat](https://hbiostat.org/data/) courtesy of the Vanderbilt University Department of Biostatistics